Brotbeutel/qmk_firmware/keyboards/j80_3000/readme.md

 This is my first keyboard project involving QMK programming.

 This project aims to take old Cherry G80-3000's and make them QMK and VIA ready, by swapping the built-in microchip with a WeAct!
 STM32F411 Blackpill, reusing the old PCB and adding an Adafruit to allow for the big switch matrix.
 Also I will add a female USB-C port to the keyboard case with a 3D-printed cover.
+But first I have to figure out how to make the I2C Epander work.

 My G80-3000 is an old version with a 102 key ISO layout, missing the Windows keys and the Menu key.
 Also it has an old DIN-connector.
 For now I will focus on getting this prototype running and making it hot-swappable by using Millmax style sockets.
 Also I will add a 3D printed switch plate I found online.
 After that I might think about adding a 105 key ISO layout and Bluethooth and 2.4 GHz connectivity, or making a ATMega324U version.